Spine and Back Pain

 Treatment: Thoracic disc degeneration may not always require intervening treatment.
 Rest, non-steroidal anti-inflammatory drugs and non-prescription pain relievers like acetaminophen are sometimes sufficient in treating the condition.
 However, surgery might be required to treat a thoracic disc herniation.
 See below.

 Cause: Between each bone of the spine there is a disc that acts as a cushion.
 If the disc in between two vertebrae breaks down, the soft inner core may bulge through the tough outer portion of the disc, putting pressure against the nerve root as it exits the spinal canal.
 When the area of the spine involved is in the thorax (the bones extending from the top of the shoulders to just below the ribs) it is called a thoracic disc herniation.
 Though the hernia usually does not cause pain at the site of the injury, it may cause pain that radiates to different parts of the body, including the chest.
 For some, the pain may become more severe when coughing or sneezing.

 Diagnosis: Because the symptoms commonly associated with a thoracic disc herniation are often reported as stemming from other areas of the body, diagnosing the hernia can be a challenge.
-At The Center for Orthopaedic Innovation at St. Luke’s Medical Center, specialists will review your medical records, perform a physical evaluation and order imaging tests to determine if a herniation is indeed the cause of your symptoms.
+At St. Luke’s Medical Center, specialists will review your medical records, perform a physical evaluation and order imaging tests to determine if a herniation is indeed the cause of your symptoms.

 Treatment: If the disc herniation is not causing significant symptoms, or if the symptoms are mild, no treatment may be required.
 However, if the ruptured disc is applying pressure on the spine and causes pain or numbness, surgery may be required to alleviate the pressure on the spine.